Integrability in $[d+1]$ dimensions: combined local equations and commutativity of the transfer matrices: The combined 3D equations in IRC formulation

-As for the ordinary vertex models, here also one can find out solutions, at least the factorised solutions inherited from the 2d face-YBE solutions.
-They can be the analogs of the corresponding STE solutions, taking into account the vertex-face correspondence brought in (\ref{Figv-f}) (which is not universal correspondence, however).
+We suggest a version of the combined IRC in the following form, where the intertwiner matrices $W$, $\bar{W}$ and $W'$ now are 2D face matrices, with four indexes, \bea\nn \sum_d W(a_4|c_2|_c3|b_3)\bar{W}(c_1|b_2|b_1|d)W'(a_3|c_6|c_4|b_4)\\\nn W''(b_1|d,c_4,c_3|a_2,b_3,b_4|c_5) W'''(d|b_2,b_4,b_3|c_5,c_2,c_6|a_1)=\\ \nn\sum_d W'''(b_1|c_1,c_4,c_3|a_2,a_4,a_3| d)W''(c_1|b_2,a_3,a_4|d,c_2,c_6|a_1)\\ W'(a_4|c_2|_c3|b_3)\bar{W}(d|a_1|a_2|c_5)W(a_3|c_6|c_4|b_4). \ena These equations also are sufficient for the transfer matrix commutativity in the same foot as the ordinary 12-hedron equations (the detailed proof for vertex version see in \cite{ASHS}).

-One can present also another combined face-type local 3D equations, which can be projected onto the face-YBE in 2D space of the vertexes $\{c_1|a_3,a_4|d|b_3,b_4|c_5\}$.
+As for the ordinary vertex models, here also one can find out some immediate solutions - at least the factorised solutions constructed by means of 2D face-YBE solutions.
+They can be the analogs of the corresponding STE solutions, taking into account the vertex-face correspondence brought in Fig. \ref{Figv-f} (which is not universal correspondence, however).